 When is the Best Time to Visit the Maldives?

 When planning a trip to the Maldives there are two main questions that come up time and time again, and they are: should I book an all-inclusive package to the Maldives, and what time of year is the best to visit?
-The truth is that any time of year is the best time of visit, after all the baches will always be beautiful and the weather always warm.
+The truth is that any time of year is the best time of visit, after all the beaches will always be beautiful and the weather warm.
 There are two main Seasons, the high season which runs between December and March and the low season which runs between May and October.
 During the low season is when you can expect a lot more rain and even sometimes stormy weather.
 However, typically this rain only lasts for a few hours with the rest of the day in beautiful sunshine.
 Temperatures year-round hover somewhere between 25 and 31 degrees celsius.

 Saying that, there are a couple of things that you should take into consideration when it comes to deciding what time of year to visit the Maldives.
 If you really really love blue skies and sunshine, then try and visit during the high season so that you can get the best weather.
-However, the best weather often comes with the biggest crowds and the highest prices, so you will need a large of budget to accommodate for your trip.
+However, the best weather often comes with the biggest crowds and the highest prices, so you will need a larger budget to accommodate for your trip.
 If you’re on a bit of a budget, you prefer quiet beaches, or if you don’t mind warm rain on an afternoon, then a trip during the low season makes sense.
-All of the top resorts have a number of activities and events in place during the rainy season so that you will be kept entertained.
+All of the top Maldives resorts have a number of activities and events in place during the rainy season so that you will be kept entertained.
 It can even be quite a cosy experience listening to the pitter patter of rain on your best roof water villa or even swimming in the ocean as the heavens open.

 Popular Activities and Excursions in the Maldives

-Most people travel to the Maldives for some pure indulgent R&R, that is some serious chill out time away from the hectic lives back home.
+Most people travel to Maldives resorts for some pure indulgent R&R, that is some serious chill out time away from the hectic lives back home.
 Saying this, there are a number of activities and excursions to keep all holiday makers of all ages entertained.
 You can choose to go out on a boat to watch dolphins play, and go snorkelling the incredible marine-life filled waters.
-If you feel like staying on dry land, then most resorts will have extensive fitness class offerings particularly yoga, tai chi and meditation classes.
+If you feel like staying on dry land, then most Maldives resorts will have extensive fitness class offerings particularly yoga, tai chi and meditation classes.
 And of course there is always the spa to go and check out: Having a relaxing massage while listening to the gentle sounds of a lapping ocean is one of the most relaxing things you can do on any island.
-Some resorts put on special events, such as traditional Maldivian dancing, art classes and the likes, so check with concierge what’s on during your visit.
+Some hotels in the Maldives put on special events, such as traditional Maldivian dancing, art classes and the likes, so check with concierge what’s on during your visit.

 Many people choose to just spend their time on their resort, but some want to explore a little more of the local culture.
 Concierge will be able to make this possible by organising a seaplane for you to one of the major islands where you can have a guide show you around traditional Maldivian towns and villages.
 If you choose to do this then make sure that you follow the local rules as to not offend anyone or break some taboos as they can be very difficult different from those in the West.
 We recommend that you sample some of the traditional cuisine which is a delicious blend of Asians favourites.
 Be sure to try the samosas, banana flower salad, and a fresh, bubbling and fragrant coconut curry.

 If you’re a music-lover then some of the big resorts have a club, to provide a place to tap your toes the beat and enjoy a cocktail three under stars.
 If the party by that’s particularly important to you, then we recommend heading to the One and Only Reethi Rah which has a very impressive club area.
 Sometimes they even book international superstar DJs coming to work their magic behind the decks.
+Click here to see more photos and book your stay.

 Top Tips for Getting the Best Deals on Maldives Vacations

-The Maldives aren’t exactly known for being a cheap holiday hotspot, however great value deals have been popping up over the years and you can snag yourself some affordable accommodation and flights if you follow a few of these tips and tricks.
+The Maldives aren’t exactly known for being a cheap holiday hotspot, however great value deals have been popping up over the years and you can snag yourself some affordable Maldives accommodation and flights if you follow a few of these tips and tricks.

 The main one is to visit off season when prices dramatically lower.
 Of course, you will have to expect the lower prices come with a higher chance of rain, but when you’re in a tropical wonderland that won’t seem to be too much of an issue.
 It goes without saying that you should try and avoid the big holidays, particularly Christmas and New Year as prices will Skyrocket during these periods.